OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 Use it like this:

-1. Install the application and use it (inital install).
+1. Install the application and use it (initial install).
 2. Dump the Keychain using `objection` to a json file.
 3. Remove and reinstall the application.
 4. Dump the Keychain using `objection` to a json file.